U.S. Roadmap: FINRA, CFP, CPA and Insurance

 • Adviser path: Series 65 or Series 66 (role-dependent).

-• Financial-planning path: CFP for the broad U.S. planning exam, ChFC for a broader program-based planning route, and RICP for retirement-income specialization.
+• Financial-planning path: CFP for the broad U.S. planning exam, ChFC for a broader program-based planning path, and RICP for retirement-income specialization.

 • Series 65 is often nearby in the decision set, but it is an adviser-law registration exam rather than a planning credential.

-• Research supervision path: Series 86 + Series 87 first when needed, then the Series 16 route into Series 161 and Series 162.
+• Research supervision path: Series 86 + Series 87 first when needed, then the Series 16 sequence into Series 161 and Series 162.

 • Municipal path: Series 50/51/52/53/54 depending on advisor, representative, or principal role.

-• Futures and forex path: Series 3 first, then the narrower NFA routes when relevant.
+• Futures and forex path: Series 3 first, then the narrower NFA exams when relevant.

-• Insurance licensing path: use the U.S. insurance update-request pages when the target is state producer, adjuster, personal lines, or variable insurance licensing rather than FINRA/NASAA registration.
+• Insurance licensing path: contact support when the target is state producer, adjuster, personal lines, or variable insurance licensing rather than FINRA/NASAA registration and no live page exists.

 Notes